milaboratory/docs/docs/mixcr/reference/overview-built-in-presets.md

 ·
 [:octicons-mortar-board-16: Tutorial](../guides/nebnext-bcr.md)

 With the NEBNext® Immune Sequencing Kit (Human), sequence the full-length immune gene repertoires of B cells and T cells.
 Profile somatic mutations across all relevant contexts (e.g., V, D, and J segments and isotypes IgM, IgD, IgG, IgA, and IgE) with improved sequence accuracy.
 Characterize BCR light, BCR heavy, TCRα and TCRβ chains.
 This kit includes UMIs for source-molecule identification.
 The `-cdr3` preset may be used to reduce clonotype assembling feature from full V-D-J region to CDR3 only.
-Mix-in option `--dont-separate-by C` may be used for BCR data to not separate clones by isotypes
+Mix-in option `--dont-split-clones-by C` may be used for BCR data to not separate clones by isotypes

 ![](pics/NEBNext-human-bcr-kit-dark.svg#only-dark)